Losing Weight Might Not Be Easy But it is No Mystery

 We are seeing a real epidemic of type II diabetes today in the United States, and we are fairly certain that eating too much food, and especially too many refined carbohydrates, are contributing to this national epidemic.

-Foods high in fiber include vegetables and fruit, nuts, seeds, beans and whole grains.
-In patients trying to lose weight, like my type II diabetic patients, I usually advice they consume 30 – 50 grams of fiber a day— in the form of whole grains, beans, nuts, seeds and plenty of fresh fruits and vegetables.
+Foods high in fiber include vegetables and fruit, nuts, seeds, beans, and whole grains.
+In patients trying to lose weight, like my type II diabetic patients, I usually advise they consume 30 – 50 grams of fiber a day— in the form of whole grains, beans, nuts, seeds and plenty of fresh fruits and vegetables.

 When you do eat meat, avoid fatty meat; that is more than 12% fat.
 When consuming poultry remove the skin, and grilling the meat will also help reduce the fat content you are consuming.

 While most people are not willing to be entirely plant-based, we can all experiment with eating more vegetarian meals.
-Their are a ton of recipes on line.
+There are a ton of recipes online.
 Experiment, and consider taking a few days off from eating meat once or twice a week.
 For example, designate Monday, as a meatless day.
 Try new foods like tofu, tempeh.
-Or, try simple plant-based dishes made from legumes like lentils, soy beans, black beans and garbanzo.
+Or, try simple plant-based dishes made from legumes like lentils, soybeans, black beans and garbanzo.

-Their is a wide variety of wholesome foods that you can try that are entirely plant-based.
-These foods are rich in fiber, and loaded with nutrients like flavonoids and vitamin C .
-These nutrients help reduce inflammation, and support healthy blood-sugar levels and promote heart health.
+There is a wide variety of wholesome foods that you can try that are entirely plant-based.
+These foods are rich in fiber and loaded with nutrients like flavonoids and vitamin C. These nutrients help reduce inflammation, and support healthy blood sugar levels and promote heart health.

 And finally, be gentle with yourself.
 Give yourself permission to indulge occasionally in a small treat to keep you committed to your diet and weight-loss goals.
 Even if you give yourself permission to enjoy a few pieces of dark chocolate a few times a week.
 After all, eating should be a source of pleasure as well as a way to fuel for your body.
 Enjoy the journey.